Concordium/concordium.github.io/source/mainnet/net/guides/developer-page.rst

 Grafana® node dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^

 For node runners using Grafana, Concordium provides a node performance dashboard using the exposed Prometheus metrics.
-You can download it from the Grafana marketplace.
+You can `download it from the Grafana marketplace <https://grafana.com/grafana/dashboards/18983-concordium-node-external/>`__.

 Social media and support
 ------------------------